jeremyyuAWS/tiny-construction-ops-portal/README.md

-🛠 PRD: Tiny's AI-Powered Operating System – "Riddler" 📌 Phase I Objective
+🛠 PRD: OpsPortal - Tiny's AI-Powered Operating System 📌 Phase I Objective

-Deploy an AI-powered, multi-agent platform ("Riddler") for Tiny's Demolition & Recycling.
-The system will automate inbound communications, classify and route documents, monitor for fraud and compliance, and provide real-time decision support for preconstruction workflows — all through a centralized dashboard.
+Deploy an AI-powered, multi-agent platform for Tiny's Demolition & Recycling.
+The system will automate inbound communications, classify and route documents, monitor for fraud and compliance, and provide real-time decision support for preconstruction workflows — all through a centralized operational dashboard.

 🏗️ System Architecture